-In a sense, Rebekah is enacting a plan to acquire Jacob’s birthright, an ungodly plan, because Esau sold his birthright.
+In a sense, Rebekah is enacting a plan to acquire Jacob’s birthright, an ungodly program, because Esau sold his birthright.
 This also brings to mind the people of Israel who, though they received all the gifts of God, did not know God’s Son.
 That is why Esau disregarded this right.

 Why was Esau willing to give up his birthright?

-Esau was willing to give up on his birthright because he was very hungry.
+Esau was willing to give up on his birthright because he was hungry.
 He wanted to give up his birthright when his brother offered him a bowl of lentil soup, which probably contained the best venison, onions, and herbs.

-Jacob is said to be the one who grabbed Esau’s heel, Esau being born with Jacob clinging to his heel as a foreboding sign that though he was born first, he was destined to be the first to God’s blessing, because of his unrighteousness he would not have his share of it, like Israel and the Gentiles.
+Jacob is said to be the one who grabbed Esau’s heel, Esau being born with Jacob clinging to his heel as a foreboding sign that though he was born first, he was destined to be the first to God’s blessing because of his unrighteousness, he would not have his share of it, like Israel and the Gentiles.